 They claim to make good use of this data (via their credit scoring services), but a single company having access to that scale of consumer data is extremely risky, as recent hacks and data breaches have shown.

 10. Verizon, Comcast, AT&T, and Other ISPs

 We think of Verizon, Comcast, AT&T, and others as the companies who provide us with phone and internet service, not necessarily companies who have access to and collect huge amounts of consumer data.

-Be Responsible With Your Customer Data
+Be Responsible with Your Customer Data

 Rather, my goal is to help companies think critically about what customer data they store and where.
 In this age of the cloud, it’s incredibly easy to send copies of all your customer data to 10, 20, 30 tools.
-That too, without stopping to think about the implications of who is storing the data and how it might be accessed or used.
+That too, without stopping to think about the implications of storing the data and how it might be accessed or used.
 While that isn’t evil, it is irresponsible, and no company should be irresponsible with their customer data.

 Sign up for Free and Start Sending Data